-Welcome to the Scientific Computing and Fluid Dynamics Lab (SCFDL), a computational research lab focusing on fluid flow analysis, applied mathematics, and numerical/physical modeling for aerospace engineering applications at the University of Tennessee, Knoxville (UTK).
+Welcome to the Scientific Computing and Fluid Dynamics Lab (SCFDL), a computational research lab focusing on fluid flow analysis, applied mathematics, and numerical/physical modeling for mechanical and aerospace engineering applications at the University of Tennessee, Knoxville (UTK).

 MISSION